ttudorandrei/e-commerce-backend/README.md

 ## Link to Video Recording demonstrating the working application

 You can view a recording of the working application by clicking [here](#)

+## Link to Deployed application on Heroku

+You ca view the deployed application on Heroku by clicking [here](https://e-commerce-backendd.herokuapp.com/)